Want to embed our infographic on your website?

 Simply copy the code below and paste it into your site.

 <p><strong>Infographic provided by NeptuneSociety.com.</strong><br /><br /><a href='https://www.neptunesociety.com/infographics/5-celebrities-who-chose-cremation'><img src='https://ds80gxz9o5gjv.cloudfront.net/wp-content/uploads/2016/06/21163012/celebrities-who-chose-cremation.png' alt='5 Celebrities Who Chose Cremation' width='800px' border='0' /></a></p>

 See Our Transcript of this Infographic Below:

 5 Celebrities Who Chose Cremation

-Statistics show that cremation is quickly becoming an increasingly popular end-of-life choice.
-The rate of Americans who chose cremation in 2014 was 46.7 percent, and it is expected to hit 50 percent by 2019 in the U.S. and close to 75 percent in Canada.
+Cremation has quickly become the most common end-of-life choice.
+The rate of Americans who chose cremation in 2017 was 51.6 percent, and it is expected to hit 58 percent by 2022 in the U.S. and 75 percent in Canada.
 Since the mid 1900s, some of the world’s most well-known people have turned to cremation.
 Here are five examples of celebrities who chose cremation for their final wishes.

 In 1955, Albert Einstein, often thought of as one of the smartest men in the world, was cremated after dying from an aneurysm in New Jersey.
 His ashes were scattered in an undisclosed location that he chose in his will.
 His brain was kept for neuroscientific research.